Tigers Jaw: spin, Eyes Shut, and I Won't Care How You Remember Me (2017–present)

 In 2020, the band released a new song entitled "Warn Me."
 It marked the band's first release as part of the Hopeless Records roster.
 Although "Warn Me" would not appear on the band's then-untitled sixth studio album, the band confirmed they had been in the studio with Will Yip working on it.

-In October 2020, the band released a new single, "Cat's Cradle".
-It serves as the official lead single to the band's sixth album, I Won't Care How You Remember Me.
+In October 2020, the band released a new track, "Cat's Cradle", serving as the official lead single to their sixth album, I Won't Care How You Remember Me.
 Three other singles followed from 2020 to 2021: "Lemon Mouth", "Hesitation", and "New Detroit".
 The album was released on March 5, 2021, along with a record release show on YouTube.